Guillain barre syndromeGuillain barre syndrome

-What is Guillain-Barré Syndrome?
+What is Guillian Barre Syndrome?

-Causes of Guillain-Barré Syndrome:
+Causes of Guillain Barre Syndrome:

-1. Viral Infections
+1. Viral Infections:

-- Epstein-Barr virus (EBV): Known for causing mononucleosis, EBV has also been linked to GBS in some individuals.
+Epstein-Barr Virus (EBV): Known for causing mononucleosis, EBV has also been linked to GBS in some Individuals.

 2. Bacterial Infections